 One significant difference between customer experience vs. customer relationship is that customer experience has an enormous scope.

-Customer experience covers the entirety of a person’s feelings and impressions while doing business with your company.
+What is meant by customer experience is the entirety of a person’s feelings and impressions while doing business with your company.
 Significant customer interactions mean your buyers view your brand positively and increase the likelihood that the customer will come back in the future.

 - Long wait times for customer inquiries.